George II of Kakheti

-George II (გიორგი II, Giorgi II) also known as George the Bad, the Mad or the Evil (Av-Giorgi, ავგიორგი) (1469–1513), of the Bagrationi dynasty, was a king (mepe) of the Kingdom of Kakheti from 1511 to 1513.
+George II (გიორგი II) also known as George the Bad (Note: Or the Mad, the Evil) (ავგიორგი; died 1513), of the Bagrationi dynasty, was a king (mepe) of the Kingdom of Kakheti from 1511 to 1513.

 Biography

 He was the eldest son of King Alexander I of Kakheti by his wife, Queen Ana Cholokashvili.
 Prince George had conflicts with his father and younger brother, Demetrius, whom he regarded as a rival.
 Unlike his father and brother, he opposed peaceful relations with the neighboring Kingdom of Kartli and launched several military campaigns against it.

 On April 27, 1511, George killed his father, Alexander I, and blinded his brother, Demetrius, subsequently expelling Demetrius and his family from Kakheti.
 He then seized the throne, and these actions earned him the epithet Evil George (Av-Giorgi), by which he is remembered in Georgian history.

-Following his accession, in the same year, King George II launched an campaign against Kartli.
+Following his accession, in the same year, King George II launched a campaign against Kartli.
 Despite lacking sufficient forces to capture the Kartlian stronghold at Ateni (south of Gori), George conducted extensive raids in the surrounding regions.

 On one occasion, however, he is recorded as having shown remorse.
 Chronicles from Mtskheta note that he received Communion from Catholicos Dionise, Archbishop Malakia, and Father Ioane of Alaverdi.
 As an act of atonement “for my sinful deed,” he granted the Catholicos two villages and exempted them from taxation.
 Despite this gesture, the conflict did not end with the earlier campaigns.